-Associate Professor of Economics, University of California - San Diego
+Tata Chancellor's Professor of Economics, University of California, San Diego

-Karthik Muralidharan is an associate professor of economics at the University of California, San Diego where he joined the faculty as an assistant professor in 2008.
 Born and raised in India, he earned an A.B. in economics (summa cum laude) from Harvard, an M.Phil. in economics from Cambridge (UK), and a Ph.D. in economics from Harvard.
-He is a Faculty Research Fellow at the National Bureau of Economic Research (NBER), a Junior Affiliate at the Bureau for Research and Economic Analysis of Development (BREAD), a Member of the Jameel Poverty Action Lab (J-PAL) network, an Affiliate at the Center for Effective Global Action (CEGA), and a Research Affiliate with Innovations for Poverty Action (IPA).
-Recent honors include a National Academy of Education/Spencer Post-Doctoral Fellowship and designation as a Distinguished Young Affiliate of the Economics of Education Program at CESifo, Munich.
-Prof. Muralidharan’s primary research interests include development, public, and labor economics.
-Specific topics of interest include education, health, and social protection; measuring quality of public service delivery; program evaluation; and improving the effectiveness of public spending (with a focus on developing countries).
-Courses taught include undergraduate and graduate classes in development economics, program evaluation, and the economics of education.
+He is a Research Associate of the National Bureau of Economic Research (NBER), a Fellow and Board Member of the Bureau for Research and Economic Analysis of Development (BREAD), a Board member and co-chair of the Education program at the Jameel Poverty Action Lab (J-PAL), an Affiliate at the Center for Effective Global Action (CEGA), and a Research Affiliate with Innovations for Poverty Action (IPA).

 Recent work by Karthik Muralidharan

 Could a universal supplemental income transfer, pegged at 1% of GDP, transform India’s anti-poverty strategy?

 Fighting corruption with India's new national ID system has cost some low-income households their benefits in the process